Religion in Berlin: Buddhism

 In 1924 Dr. Paul Dahlke established the first German Buddhist monastery, the "Das Buddhistische Haus" in Reinickendorf.
 It is considered to be the oldest and largest Theravada Buddhist center in Europe and has been declared a National Heritage site.

+The first Thai Buddhist temple in Berlin, Wat Buddhavihara (วัดพุทธวิหาร, RTGS: wat phuttha wihan) was opened on 16 April 1995.
+Located in Berlin-Pankow, the temple is run by the Thai Buddhist Association Berlin and was built under the patronage of monk Phra Phrom Wachira Panyachan, the abbot of Wat Ratchaorasaram in Bangkok.

 Places of worship

-There are many places of worship in Berlin for the variety of religions and denominations.
+There are many places of worship in Berlin for a variety of religions and denominations not listed above.
 For example, there are 36 Baptist congregations (within Union of Evangelical Free Church Congregations in Germany), 29 New Apostolic Churches, 15 United Methodist churches, eight Free Evangelical Congregations, four Churches of Christ, Scientist (1st, 2nd, 3rd, and 11th), six congregations of the Church of Jesus Christ of Latter-day Saints (Mormons), an Old Catholic church and even an Anglican church.
 The Independent Evangelical Lutheran Church has eight parishes of different sizes in Berlin.
 Berlin has more than 80 mosques, as well as two Buddhist and three Hindu temples.

 Interfaith initiatives

 Over the past years, Berlin has seen a considerable increase in interfaith initiatives, including the House of One project which looks at building a joint place of worship for adherents to different religions.
-In 2016, Berlin celebrated its first ever Interfaith Music Festival ("Festival der Religionen") which was organised by the international non-profit initiative Faiths In Tune and made possible with funds from the Berlin Lottery Foundation.
+In 2016, Berlin celebrated its first ever Interfaith Music Festival ("Festival der Religionen") which was organised by the international non-profit initiative Faiths in Tune and made possible with funds from the Berlin Lottery Foundation.

 The Festival der Religionen combined live music and dance performances by artists from 13 different religions, an interfaith fair and several exhibitions on faith subjects.